tjfulle/Modulecmd.py/docs/pymod/modulefile.rst

     In load mode, loads the module found by `name` if it is not already loaded.
     If it is loaded, its internal reference count is incremented.

+    In unload mode, decrements the reference count of the module found by `name`.
+If the reference count gets to 0, the module is unloaded.

 **load_first**\ *(\*names)*
     Load the first of modules in `names`

     In load mode, loads the first available module in `names` and returns it.
 In unload mode, the first loaded module in `names` is unloaded.

+    If the last of `names` is None, no error is thrown if no available modules are found in `names`

 **swap**\ *(cur, new, \*\*kwargs)*